L-bytes/TBA/README.md

 The mutation variations file is too big to be uploaded onto GitHub, so it can be downloaded and added to the data folder from: https://drive.google.com/file/d/1vWALr6PEFi3uZCPEj0Vo5CgmcyUzZlzK/view?usp=sharing

-Make sure to convert the Project.sh and run_hierarchicalHotnet_modules.sh to Unix format (in Linux) after downloading:
+Make sure to convert Project.sh, run_hierarchicalHotnet_modules.sh and packages.sh to Unix format (in Linux) after downloading:
 > dos2unix filename

 Instructions for local use: